IBM-Cloud/collaboration/angular/README.md

 Check out the [screenshots](https://github.com/ibm-bluemix/collaboration/tree/master/screenshots) folder for details.

 To run the client start your server first.
-Then point to the API of your server in the Gruntfile.js.
+Then point to the API of your server in [Gruntfile.js](https://github.com/IBM-Bluemix/collaboration/blob/master/angular/Gruntfile.js#L57).
 Search for 'apiUrl' and define your URL.

 Before you can launch the client you need to build it.